Dasharo/presentations/pcengines-post-eol-survey-summary-and-next-steps.md

 * Use donation driven development instead of subscription.
 * On-demand custom firmware builds.
-  - We will add that to 3mdeb offer
+  - We will add that to 3mdeb offer.
-* Charging for each release
+* Charging for each release.
   - We don't think it is economically feasible.
-* One-off upgrades
+* One-off upgrades.
   - We don't see how it would be different from dontation model.
-* Paid Technical Assistant Center (TAC) support
+* Paid Technical Assistant Center (TAC) support.
   - We already deliver such services through Dasharo Support Package using JIRA Service Desk and we would be glad to extend it to support PC Engines customers.